-We're used to seeing her as a hard-nosed detective in Scott and Bailey, or the vengeful Dr Gemma on Doctor Foster, but now Suranne Jones is taking on a brand new type of role, and it's nothing like we've ever seen her do before.
+We're used to seeing her as a hard-nosed detective in Scott and Bailey, or the vengeful Dr Gemma on Doctor Foster, but now Suranne Jones is in the midst of a brand new type of role, and it's nothing like we've ever seen her do before.

 So what is Gentleman Jack about?

 But the real-life character of Anne Lister was unlike the women of the time.
-Suranne will be portraying a women who didn’t care for social norms, and who often dressed like a man – as displayed in the photo preview.
+Suranne has been portraying a women who didn't care for social norms, and who often dressed like a man - as displayed in the photo preview.

-It’s a character unlike Suranne has ever played before – but if we know anything about the actress, she’s sure to deliver a brilliant performance.
+It's a character unlike Suranne has ever played before - but of course, the actress has done a brilliant so far of portraying the iconic character.

 What's the real story behind the character of Anne Lister?

-The real story comes from an extensive set of diary entries written by Anne herself, which were actually penned in a secret code.
+The real story comes from an extensive set of diary entries written by Anne herself, which were actually penned in a secret code - a combination of algebra and Ancient Greek.
+They were only decoded in the 1930s, some ninety years after Anne passed away.

-The plot of the series will also explore Anne’s relationship with Ann Walker in a time where sex-sex relationships weren’t accepted in society.
-It’ll also take a look at their “passionate courtship”, and the secretive way they got married, exchanging vows and rings during a private ceremony.
+The plot of the series explores Anne's relationship with Ann Walker in a time where same-sex relationships weren't accepted in society.

-But until then, what other brilliant programme have we seen Suranne in before?
+So until season two of Gentleman Jack airs, what other brilliant programmes have we seen Suranne in before?

 Suranne Jones TV shows...